PPPDUD/WorldExplorer-Desktop/README.md

 Features include:

-Cookie blocking - Since it inherits code from the Browser, it can block cookies before they even start.
+Cookie blocking - Since WorldExplorer Desktop inherits code from the Browser, it can block cookies before they even start.
 Free(dom) - With WorldExplorer Desktop, there is no license, meaning you can do anything with it.
-In fact, if you'd like, you can mke profit off of it
+In fact, if you'd like, you can even make profit off of it!
+You can also relicense it easily.

+No Electron junk required - Since WorldExplorer Desktop runs off of Python, there is no need to use the bloated thing called Electron.